The world can become a scary place for an elderly person. If you're a caregiver, these tips can help you help your loved one:

 Many medications are affected by climate and environmental changes, sun exposure, heat, and cold.
 Ask the doctor about these, and also inquire about the possible side effects of drugs taken right before plane flights.
 Amnesia-like states and motion sickness are common side effects for some medications.
 It may be wise to withhold certain drugs until after you've arrived at your destination.
 (Surprisingly, older adults are less susceptible to jet lag than the rest of us.)

 Hotels offer sitter services.
 Make use of them in the day and the evening.
 Some older adults are slow to rise in the morning.
 A companion for a few hours in the morning will ensure that Dad will have energy left for the special dinner you've planned.

-If it's difficult for Grandma to climb into your SUV, keep a small collapsible stool in your car that she can use to get in and out of the car.
+If it's difficult for Grandma to climb into your SUV, keep a small collapsible stool in your car that they can use to get in and out of the car.

-Encourage your loved one to take bottled water on all outings, especially if he'll need to take medication.
+Encourage your loved one to take bottled water on all outings, especially if they'll need to take medication.

 Your parents needn't interrupt exercise routines just because they are traveling.
 Especially because traveling can be exhausting, it's important to stay in shape by maintaining a regular routine, or at least a modified version of it.
 Exercise will also reduce the chance of injury.
 Make use of hotel and local gyms.
 Bring lightweight exercise gadgets with you and encourage stretching.
 Of course, there's always walking.

-Buy a prepaid phone card for Mom, and make sure she knows how to use it, in case she needs to use a pay phone in an emergency.
+Buy a prepaid phone card for Mom, and make sure they know how to use it, in case they need to use a pay phone in an emergency.